Altered States: Critical response

 The scene in which the scientist becomes cosmic energy and his wife grabs him and brings him back to human form is straight out of my Dyadic Cyclone (1976) ...
 As for the scientist's regression into an ape-like being, the late Dr. Craig Enright, who started me on K (ketamine) while taking a trip with me here by the isolation tank, suddenly "became" a chimp, jumping up and down and hollering for twenty-five minutes.
 Watching him, I was frightened.
 I asked him later, "Where the hell were you?"
 He said, "I became a pre-hominid, and I was in a tree.
 A leopard was trying to get me.
 So I was trying to scare him away."
 The manuscript of The Scientist (1978) was in the hands of Bantam, the publishers.
 The head of Bantam called and said, "Paddy Chayefsky would like to read your manuscript.
 Will you give him your permission?"
 I said, "Only if he calls me and asks permission."
 He didn't call.
 But he probably read the manuscript.

 Christopher John reviewed Altered States in Ares Magazine #6 and commented that "Simply put, Altered States is very good at what it proposes to do – luckily it proposed to do very little."

 In Ready for My Close-Up!: Great Movie Speeches (2007), screenwriter Denny Martin Flinn called Chayefsky's screenplay "brilliant" and selected Emily's speech as "Chayefsky's last great take on life and love."

+In 2023, Christian Zilko of IndieWire included the film in a list of "the 20 best body horror movies", and wrote that, "The film's psychedelic scenes are visual marvels in and of themselves, and a strong early career performance by William Hurt (in his first film role) ensures that Altered States is still highly watchable four decades after its release".

 According to TV Guide, Basil Dearden's 1963 film The Mind Benders "is the direct predecessor of Altered States."

-Awards and honors
+Accolades

 The film was nominated for two Academy Awards: